-There are two typical ways that your equity will have reached sufficient levels to cancel your private mortgage insurance.
-First, and the most obvious, is that youve made enough payments on your mortgage.
-As you pay over time, your equity amount increases, and at some point the lender will no longer need the insurance and you will be able to remove the private mortgage insurance cost from your monthly mortgage payments.
+Typically, your equity can reach sufficient levels to remove the PMI premiums from your mortgage payments in two ways.
+First, and the most obvious, is that you've made enough payments to lower your mortgage balance.
+As you pay over time, your equity amount increases, and at some point, the mortgage lender will no longer require the private mortgage insurance and you will be able to remove the cost of PMI from your mortgage payments.

-The second way is when your homes value has increased significantly either due to local property increases or a remodel.
-However, even if this happens, most lenders will make you wait a period of time to establish that the increase is long-lasting and not temporary.
+A second way is to increase your home's value, either due to local property increases or a remodel.
+However, even if this happens, some mortgage lenders will make you wait a period of time to establish that the increase to the original value of the home is long-lasting and not temporary.

-How you can cancel your private mortgage insurance depends on the terms of the loan and is up to your lender and the insurer, but there are some basic guidelines that apply to houses that were purchased after July 29, 1999 under the Homeowners Protection Act.
+Removing your private mortgage insurance costs depends on the terms of the conventional loan and is up to your mortgage lender and the insurer, but there are some basic guidelines that apply to houses that were purchased after July 29, 1999, under the Homeowners Protection Act:

-- Ask your lender how to cancel: Write your lender a letter requesting information on general procedures for canceling private mortgage insurance.
+- Ask your mortgage lender how to cancel: Write your lender a letter requesting information on general procedures for canceling your PMI payments.

-- Get your home appraised: Most lenders will require an official appraisal of your home, so ask your lender who it uses to appraise homes, or who they recommend to use.
+- Get your home appraised: Most lenders will require an official appraisal of the value of your home to verify an increase in the property value, so ask your lender who it uses to appraise homes, or who they recommend using.

-- Calculate your loan to value ratio: Divide your loan by your homes new appraised value to arrive at your loan to value ratio.
-For example, if your loan is for $300,000 and the home is appraised at $350,000, your ratio would be 85.7%.
+- Calculate your loan-to-value ratio: Divide your loan by your home's new appraised value to arrive at your loan-to-value ratio.
+For example, if your loan was for $300,000 and the home is appraised at $350,000, your ratio would be 85.7%.

-- Compare your loan to value ratio: Many lender require that your ratio be below 80% to cancel your private mortgage insurance.
+- Compare your loan-to-value ratio: Many lenders require that your ratio is below 80% to cancel your private mortgage insurance.
 In the above example, most lenders would deny your request to cancel the private mortgage insurance until your ratio dropped below 80%.

 You Don’t Have To Solve This on Your Own – Get a Lawyer’s Help